checkcheckzz/python-github-projects/README.md

 If you want to build a cool Python project from scratch, a good start point is to find a related project.

 This repository lists the hot (by number of stars) projects on GitHub.
 New projects are added gradually.
 The classification is based on the project's main purpose.
-If a project is a client for a database, it is listed under the database category.
+If a project is a client driver for a database, it is listed under the database category.

 A project may belong to several categories.
 If you think that a project is listed under an incorrect category or a new category should be added, please open an issue.
 If you want to add a new project to certain category, just